iterative/ldb-resources/documentation/Getting-started-with-LDB.md

 | Add objects with low confidence | `$ ldb add ~/roman/output --query inference.confidence < 0.75` |

-Now we created a dataset `"to-examine"` that holds references to objects we want to check manually.
+Now we have created a dataset `"to-examine"` that holds references to objects that we want to check manually.
-However, there are no files to look upon in our workspace yet.
+However, there are no files to examine in our workspace yet.
 This is because LDB datasets are logical entities.
-To instantiate this dataset (transfer the relevant objects from storage location), use the INSTANTIATE command:
+To instantiate this dataset (transfer the relevant objects from storage location), we will use the INSTANTIATE command:

 | Step | Command |
 | --- | --- |